-Late Registration Fee Withdrawal Fee
+Late Registration Fee \$150

+Withdrawal Fee

-Auditing Fee, per class
+Auditing Fee, per class \$100

 Transcript Fee, per copy \$5

 Two-Payment Option Service Charge, per trimester \$25

 Three-Payment Option Service Charge, per trimester \$50

-Late Company Reimbursement Payment Fee (nonrefundable) \$50
+Late Company Reimbursement Payment Fee (nonrefundable) 13 \$50

-Finance Charge (per day)
+Finance Charge (per day) 14

-Returned Check Charge
+Returned Check Charge \$25

+Overpayment Refund Fee \$50

 - 1. BSM: Tuition includes communication workshop and graduation fees. - 2.
-Fully Employed Programs: Tuition includes simulation software license and graduation fees. - 3.
+Fully Employed Programs: Tuition includes simulation software license and graduation - 3.
 Full-Time Programs: Includes 10-18 units of tuition per trimester, and graduation fees.
-Per unit rate of \$1,352 applies to less than 10 units or more than 18 units.
-Full-Time MBA, IMBA, MSAF, and MSGB students who are enrolled in 10-18 units and subsequently drop below 10 units will have the new unit load calculated at the rate of \$1,352 per unit. - 4.
-P/KE MBA: Includes 9-11 units of tuition, workshop fees, food and lodging for the effective executive workshop, weekend class meals, books, graduation fee, and international trips (excluding airfare).
-Tuition for students who were enrolled prior to Fall 2010 will be charged at the flat rate of \$23,230 per trimester.
-Per unit rate of \$2,323 applies to less than 9 units or more than 11 units.

-Students entering the program beginning in Fall 2010 are required to submit a nonrefundable \$2,000 deposit to guarantee the right to register.
+Per unit rate of \$1,406 applies to less than 10 units or more than 18 units.
+Full-Time programs students who are enrolled in 10-18 units and subsequently drop below 10 units will have the new unit load calculated at the rate of \$1,406 per unit. - 4.
+P/KE MBA: Includes 8-12 units of tuition, workshop fees, food and lodging for the effective executive workshop, weekend class meals, books, graduation fee, and international trips (excluding airfare).
+Tuition for students who were enrolled prior to Fall 2010 will be charged at the flat rate of \$24,080 per trimester.
+Per unit rate of \$2,408 applies to less than 8 units or more than 12 units.
+Tuition for students entering the program beginning in Fall 2010 will be charged at the flat rate of \$24,290 per trimester.
+Per unit rate of \$2,429 applies to less than 8 units or more than 12 units. - Students entering the program are required to submit a non-refundable \$2,000 deposit to guarantee the right to register.
 This deposit will be credited toward the tuition and charges upon enrollment.
-Tuition for students entering the program beginning in Fall 2010 will be charged at the flat rate of \$23,430 per trimester.
-Per unit rate of \$2,343 applies to less than 9 units or more than 11 units.

-5. Executive MBA: Includes 8-12 units of tuition, workshop fees, food and lodging for the effective executive workshop, weekend class meals, books, graduation fee, and international trips (excluding airfare).
-Tuition for students who were enrolled prior to Fall 2010 will be charged at the flat rate of \$20,390 per trimester.
-Per unit rate of \$2,039 applies to less than 8 units or more then 12 units.

-Students entering the program beginning in Fall 2010 are required to submit a nonrefundable \$2,000 deposit to guarantee the right to register.
+Tuition for students entering the program beginning Fall 2011 will be charged at the flat rate of \$30,362 per trimester.
+Per unit rate of \$2,429 applies to less than 10 units or more than 14 units. - 5.
+Executive MBA: Includes 8-12 units of tuition, workshop fees, food and lodging for the effective executive workshop, weekend class meals, books, graduation fee, and international trips (excluding airfare).
+Tuition for students who were enrolled prior to Fall 2010 will be charged at the flat rate of \$21,140 per trimester.
+Per unit rate of \$2,114 applies to less than 8 units or more than 12 units. - Students entering the program are required to submit a non-refundable \$2,000 deposit to guarantee the right to register.
 This deposit will be credited toward the tuition upon enrollment.
-Tuition for students entering the program beginning in Fall 2010 will be charged at the flat rate of \$20,590 per trimester.
-Per unit rate of \$2,059 applies to less than 8 units or more than 12 units.

-MSOD: Includes graduation fee.
-Tuition for students who were enrolled prior to Fall 2010 will be charged at the rate of \$1,520 per unit.

-Students entering the program beginning in Fall 2010 are required to submit a nonrefundable \$1,400 deposit to guarantee the right to register.
-This deposit will be credited toward the tuition and charges upon enrollment.
-Tuition for students entering the program beginning in Fall 2010 will be charged at the rate of \$1,555 per unit.

-- 7. Required for all international students who do not speak English as a first language and who have not completed an undergraduate degree in the United States. - 8.
+Tuition for students entering the program beginning Fall 2010 will be charged at the flat rate of \$21,350 per trimester.
+Per unit rate of \$2,135 applies to less than 8 units or more than 12 units. - 6.
+MSOD: Includes 4-8 units of tuition and graduation fee.
+Students entering the program are required to submit a non-refundable \$1,400 deposit to guarantee the right to register.
+This deposit will be credited toward tuition upon enrollment.
+Tuition will be charged at the flat rate of \$10,780 per trimester.
+Per unit rate of \$1,617 applies to less than 4 units or more - 7.
+Required for all international students who do not speak English as a first language and who have not completed an undergraduate degree in the United States. - 8.
 Subject to change by referendum; applicable to all Full-time Programs students. - 9.
-GSBM 550 is required for students who need additional Business English preparation. - 10.
-DESC 551 is required for students who need additional Quantitative preparation. - 11.
-Required with each housing contract entered into by all new and returning students to reserve apartment space; credited to apartment charges upon occupancy.
+GSBM 550 is required for students who need additional Business English preparation.